Financing Your Legal Education

 • 7.
 Complete Title IV Authorization (July)

-Federal Title IV financial aid funds, which include Direct loans, will be automatically applied to any eligible pending charges on a student’s account.
+Federal Title IV financial aid funds (Direct Unsubsidized Loan) will be automatically applied to any eligible pending charges on a student’s account.
 Eligible charges include tuition, fees, room/board, and other qualified educational expenses.

 After eligible charges have been paid, there may be an excess of federal funds.
 Excess funds may be used to pay other pending University charges (i.e. health insurance fees, parking fees, library fines, etc.) but students must authorize the University to do so.

-To authorize the University to apply your excess federal funds to any outstanding University charges follow the instructions outlined here.
+To authorize the University to apply your excess federal funds to any outstanding University charges, please follow the instructions outlined here.

-For additional information about the Title IV authorization, please click click here.
+For additional information about the Title IV authorization, please click here.

 • 8.
 Receive Tuition Bill (Mid-July)